dadaista/ChimpToken/README.md

 geth attach http://127.0.0.1:8545
 ```

+From now on you have two geth(s), one instance is the node, the second one is just a javascipt terminal attached to the first one.

-On the attached console, while geth is syncing you can launch commands like:
+On the attached console, while geth is syncing, you can launch commands like:

 ```
 > web3.eth.blockNumber
 2003004
 ```
 Important!
 The outcome must be equal to the block number you see in a block explorer like ropsten.etherscan.io.
-This means you're synced.
+This means you're synced, otherwise you have to wait the sync to complete.